eggjs/egg-ts-helper/README.md

 }
 ```

-You can add `interfaceHandle` to change the value.
+You can add `interfaceHandle` to change the value. or change `declareTo` option.

 ```js
 // ./tshelper.js